 We want to be able to focus on our code and not get distracted by our infrastructure again.
 A workflow that has helped us tremendously with that is repository-driven infrastructure.
 So my third suggestion is letting your repositories drive your infrastructure.
 Let’s take a look at how this works in our team.

 We use Github Flow, which says that for every new change, you open a new branch.
 Work on that branch until you want to get feedback.
-After opening a pull request and receiving feedback from the team, you merge it into the master branch which will then automatically deploy it.
+After opening a pull request and receiving feedback from the team, you merge it into the controller branch which will then automatically deploy it.

 The deployment can be to staging or production.
 In our case it’s always to production, but the important thing is that a merge between branches triggers that without any further action necessary.